ISAITB/docs-itb-ta/source/api/index.rst

 The format of the report is by default XML, using in particular the `GITB Test Reporting Language (GITB TRL) <https://github.com/ISAITB/gitb-types/blob/master/gitb-types-specs/src/main/resources/schema/gitb_tr.xsd>`__ syntax.
 You may also request the report in PDF, by setting the ``Accept`` HTTP header to ``application/pdf``.

-Once this call is made, the test bed will return a response with a ``200`` (OK) status code, whose payload is the report's content.
+Once this call is made, the Test Bed will return a response with a ``200`` (OK) status code, whose payload is the report's content.
 The following sample is a complete example of such a report (in the default XML format):

 .. literalinclude:: ../testHistory/resources/test_case_report.xml